SlaveToJavascript/is216-project/readme.txt

 Upon pressing “module planner” in the navigation bar you will be directed to a page where you can add your modules and drag them to the respective semester that you plan on taking them.
 As bidding sucks and you may not be able to obtain the bids that you want, you may have to rearrange the modules you have picked and can be easily done so by dragging the module name

-Clicking sign out would allow you to leave the application once you have completed your intended tasks
+Clicking sign out would allow you to leave the application once you have completed your intended tasks.

+Enjoy!

 ----------------------